slava-yr/slava-yr.github.io/_portfolio/2026-galapagos.md

 ## Pitching in English for the first time

-The part I'll remember most wasn't the model — it was standing up to pitch in English, for the first time, in front of an international audience drawn from across Latin America and beyond.
+The part I'll remember most wasn't the model, it was standing up to pitch in English, for the first time, in front of an international audience drawn from across Latin America and beyond.
 Explaining the problem, the approach, and why it mattered under time pressure, in a second language, to a room of researchers and peers, was well outside my comfort zone.
-Placing 2nd made it click that the nerves were worth it.
+Placing 2nd made it all worth it.

 <figure>
   <img src="/images/portfolio/galapagos/speaker.jpeg" alt="Pitching GalapagOS at the SALA '26 hackathon">